 - All bikes have a new exhaust header and power bomb, use the same 44mm throttle body, and a smaller tank (7.2 not 7.5 litres).

 - The new tank design means a symmetric design to the panels, plus a new front fender to shake off mud better.

 Here’s one line which stood right out from the new model presentation.
 KTM is “moving towards standardised frames for all 4T models”.
 The idea is to make life cheaper and simpler for production, we’re sure, but this is quite a big step for owners and has some positive ramifications.

-The most obvious point to make is you could in theory buy a 250 F and later, instead of forking out for a hole bike, just replace the engine and pipe for an upgrade.
+The most obvious point to make is you could in theory buy a 250 F and later, instead of forking out for a whole bike, just replace the engine and pipe for an upgrade.
 If you’ve already spent a bomb on chassis set-up, personal suspension, brakes etc, this could be a real thing and potentially save money.

 Armed with this knowledge it’s not hard to feel that reality on the track.
 Back-to-back testing makes the differences clear always, it’s one of the beauties of this job when you get chance to run through a set of bikes and compare them, but from the outset is was clear the differences in the 2023 SX-F range is all about the engines.